itsnothuy/test_RAG/README.md

-Below is a sample **README.md** file that explains each part of the code, how to set up the environment, and how to run the project.
-Feel free to modify sections (like the license or your personal details) as you see fit.

----

 # RAG Pipeline Demo with MongoDB Atlas Vector Search & OpenAI

 This project demonstrates a simple **Retrieval-Augmented Generation (RAG)** pipeline using: